GPS Drawing [Gallery] [Maps] [About]

 River Thames Boats 86.4 mi 09:49:29

 I spent nine hours and took 380 eager photographs during my first attempt to capture the shape of the river with boats.
 For some reason or other the GPS tracks failed to record to the memory chip and I had to undergo the whole journey again.
 During the second attempt I used two GPS receivers to record my tracks just in case.
-It was a more comfortable journey as I was more familiar with the routine and timetable.
-I was almost the same journey but it was an entirely different experience.
+It was almost the same route but was an entirely different experience as I was more familiar with the routine and timetable.

 River Thames Walk 82.8 mi 13:12:27